 I finally got around to using the sweet potatoes that have been sitting on my counter and wow I'm glad I did.
 I loved the turnip soufflé dish so much that I figured I would try a version of that with the sweet potatoes and yum a dum dum this is the best sweet potato dish I have ever tasted!
 There is something about adding those eggs and baking it that gives it that light and fluffy texture.
 I took out the milk that was added to the turnip dish and used a small amount of coconut flour instead of regular flour.
 I tried everything to convince my kids to try a bite but as usual they refused.
-They would both rather eat Gerber Organic Sweet Potato baby food, which they eat that all time.
+They would both rather eat Gerber Organic Sweet Potato baby food.
 At least it is healthier than eating a big bowl of pasta like so many other kids.
 All I can say is "More For Me!"

 - 2 Large sweet potatoes

 - 2 tablespoons maple syrup

 - Peel sweet potatoes and cut into cubes